Getting Started

 Resize the two windows as you want them.

-Step 6: To add the code window to the setup, you just have to double click on the name of a component in the Project window (Sheet1, Sheet2, Sheet3 or ThisWorkbook) and its code window appears within the gray rectangle.
+To open the code window you could also double click on the name of a component in the Project window (Sheet1, Sheet2, Sheet3 or ThisWorkbook).

 You can maximize any Code window by clicking on its "Maximize" button Maximize button.